 Setting the price for your Airbnb can either make you very rich or prevent customers from booking at all.
 Finding the right price can be difficult not just for newbies but for experienced holiday-let landlords too – so don’t worry, there are a few things to consider before assigning a value.

 As your experienced rental managers, it’s our job to clarify the expenses you will likely encounter and mitigate these by setting the correct prices at different periods to maximise your revenue.

 Maximising your income potential as an Airbnb host is easy if you constantly change the property’s rental rates to hit the sweet spot where demand meets availability.

 However, keeping track of this alone can be unreliable and unpredictable due to the volatile nature of the rental market.
 Prices can fall at any time.
-And as such, you might miss out on income opportunities and be one step behind your competitors every time.
+As such, you might miss out on income opportunities and be one step behind your competitors every time.
+Read case studies.